esmars26/esmars26/README.md

 Hi, I’m @esmars26
-* I'm working on my profile website.
+* I'm working on absolutely nothing.
-* I'm also on Scratch!
+* I'm also on Bandcamp!